Email team collaboration examples and tips

 There are a lot of great features with Mailbutler — and they keep growing.

 Another big favorite is Email Templates.
 This is why I started using Mailbutler in the first place.
 I wanted to extend Mac Mail’s capability so that I could quickly insert snippets of text that I tend to use over and over again, such as info requests/instructions / general replies … A great time saver Send Later is a biggie for my work/life balance.
-It’s inevitable that I’m going to write emails at evenings and weekends, but I want to keep my communication with in work hours and not set unreal expectations with my clients.
+It’s inevitable that I’m going to write emails in the evenings and weekends, but I want to keep my communication within work hours and not set unreal expectations with my clients.
 I’ll normally schedule it for the next working day.

 Balance.
 It makes you a better person, better colleague and better creative!